 Under the Panel's November 28 decision, the Company was to have filed its Proxy Statement by November 30, 2018.
 Although the Company had, as of such date, made substantial progress towards meeting such milestone, the Company was not able to file its Proxy Statement by such date.
 Accordingly, the Company requested that the Panel extend the time for filing the Proxy Statement until December 18, 2018.
-The Proxy Statement was filed the next day without objection from the Panel.
+The Company filed its Preliminary Proxy Statement the next day without objection from the Panel.